-Regulation 2016/1628 Article 2 (2) (b) and Regulation 167/2013 Articles 3 (8) & 19 (3)
+Regulation (EU) 2016/1628 Article 2 (2) (b), Regulation (EU) 167/2013 Articles 3 (8) & 19 (3), CEMA FAQ on exhaust emissions for tractors

-The regulation does not directly apply to agricultural and forestry tractors as they are out of the scope of Regulation 2016/1628.
+The regulation does not directly apply to agricultural and forestry tractors as they are out of the scope of Regulation (EU) 2016/1628.
 However, the same rules apply indirectly.

-In Regulation 167/2013 on the approval of agricultural and forestry vehicles it is stipulated that the exhaust emission requirements set in Directive 97/68/EC (preceding legislation) apply for tractors as well.
-The reference to Directive 97/68/EC automatically changed to a reference to Regulation 2016/1628.
-Corresponding amendments will be made to the supplementing legislation of Regulation 167/2013.
+In Regulation (EU) 167/2013 on the approval of agricultural and forestry vehicles it is stipulated that the exhaust emission requirements set in Directive 97/68/EC (preceding legislation) apply for tractors as well.
+The reference to Directive 97/68/EC automatically changed to a reference to Regulation (EU) 2016/1628.
+Corresponding changes have been made to the supplementing legislation of Regulation (EU) 167/2013.
+More information can be found in the guidance document prepared by CEMA.